-Note that the current scale in Betaflight works backwards, i.e. to make the current sensor read lower, you need to increase scale.
+Note that the current sensor scale in Betaflight works backwards, i.e. to make the current sensor read lower, you need to increase scale.
 For example, if the OSD is reading 10% too high, we need to INCREASE the scale by 10%, this will make the OSD to read 10% lower… I know, it’s confusing :)

-Let me give you an example in Betaflight:
+Let me give you an example:

-- When you fully re-charge the battery the charger shows 1000mAh was put back into the battery
+- When you fully recharge the battery, the charger shows 1000mAh was put back into the battery

-- Now you get to calculate the new scale value: New scale = Old scale x (1100/1000)
+- You can calculate the new scale value: New scale = 400 x (1100/1000) = 440

-Bench Test and Power Meter
+High Current Test Using Power Meter

 If you get a higher or lower value on the OSD, you should adjust the scale.
 Change it by a small amount at first to see how much it affect the result.